 2. Follow a Healthy Diet

 In addition to improving your level of physical activity, look carefully at your diet.
-Pay attention to what you eat on a daily basis, and if you find it hard to keep track consider keeping a daily food diary.
+Pay attention to what you eat daily, and if you find it hard to keep track, consider keeping a daily food diary.

 Following a healthy diet helps prevent weight gain, and it may also reduce cellulite and decrease your risk of developing it.
 Eating the right foods also helps support lean muscle mass and can improve your well-being.